Find Teaching Schools

 • Perform administrative duties, such as serving as department head.

-These are the skills Art, Drama, and Music Professors say are the most useful in their careers:
+When polled, Art, Drama, and Music Professors say the following skills are most frequently used in their jobs:

 Speaking: Talking to others to convey information effectively.